๐Ÿ’ปParallel and Distributed Computing

 Gustafson's Law

-Compare: Amdahl's Law vs. Gustafson's Law—both address the sequential fraction ff, but Amdahl assumes fixed problem size (strong scaling) while Gustafson assumes growing problems (weak scaling).
-If an FRQ asks about "real-world applications," Gustafson's perspective is usually more applicable.
+Compare: Amdahl's Law vs. Gustafson's Law: both use the sequential fraction ff, but Amdahl assumes fixed problem size (strong scaling) while Gustafson assumes growing problems (weak scaling).
+When reasoning about real-world applications, Gustafson's perspective is usually more applicable because users tend to solve bigger problems when given more resources, not just the same problem faster.

 System Scalability Analysis